we believe that every student

 Leigh-Ann Popek, Vice-Chair

 Leigh-Ann Popek is a Public Affairs, Government Relations and Corporate Communications Consultant, helping high profile business executives, public officials and community leaders manage and promote their brand.
 Prior to starting her own business she held leadership roles in the private and political sectors.
 Leigh-Ann is from Hamilton and lives in Burlington with her family.
 Leigh-Ann joined the Board of Directors of Halton Food For Thought in April 2014.

 Ryan Maraj is an accomplished leader with experience in commercial and operational disciplines.
 He has lead teams in various functions, including sales, marketing, supply chain, distribution, manufacturing and engineering.
-He is currently the Canadian Commercial Operations Leader in GE Canada’s Current Power By GE division.
+He is currently the Director of Sales Enablement and Training for Torstar and leads his own private consulting practice.
 He has a passion to help people succeed and believes that invaluable building blocks are acquired in the classroom; this passion led to his involvement with HFFT.
-Ryan is in his first term serving on the Board Directors with HFFT, is the 2016 Chair of GE Canada’s United Way program and he is an active leader in the Mental Health initiatives aimed at enhancing GE Canada’s work place culture.
+Ryan is in his third term serving on the Board Directors with HFFT, and has experience leading national United Way fundraising programs and mental health awareness in the workplace initiatives.